muhammadshaban89/learn-kubernetes/Kubernetes-Strategies/BULE-GREEN.md

 - This reroutes all traffic to the new version instantly.
 - Rollback (if needed)
 - Simply re-point the Service back to blue-deployment.
+- Consider using Ingress controllers or Service mesh (e.g., Istio) for more granular traffic control.

  Best Practices:
 ------------------